-Mattresses are one of the most common items sent to landfill.
-But most components of a mattress can be recycled which diverts these large waste items from landfill.
-Mattresses in good condition can also be cleaned and donated to charities to help them provide low-cost bedding.
+There are lots of ways to recycle your old mattress, so the materials can be recovered and used again.
+Mattresses in good condition can even be cleaned and donated to charities to help them provide low-cost bedding.

 - Springs: Steel springs are sent to scrap metal merchants where they are melted down and used in buildings and infrastructure, vehicles and appliances.

 - Foam, wadding and latex: materials inside the mattress are recycled into carpet underlay.